kas-gui/easy-cast/README.md

 By default, `std` support is required.
 With default features disabled `no_std` is supported, but the `ConvFloat` and `CastFloat` traits are unavailable.
+Enabling the `libm` feature will re-enable these traits.

 Copyright and Licence